hannahwhyatt/Spanish_Corpus_Database/create_database/README.md

 ### Notebooks:
 1. `run_create_corpus_and_test.ipynb` to run the script and check the result.
 2. `create_relations.ipynb` defines the foreign keys and tests out some queries.

+3. `create_frequency_table.ipynb` calculates the relative frequency of each lemma for each country, and saves these values to a new tables called "frequency" in the database.